synapse-ai-labs/synapse-api/README.md

 ## Key Features
 - Serverless
-- Globally distributed, with data replication across multiple zones, ensuring a high level of availability and resiliency.
+- Globally distributed, with data replication across multiple zones, ensuring a high level of availability and resiliency
 - Simple API endpoints with OpenAPI support and request validation
-- Embedding model consistency across namespaces - by utilizing Cloudflare D1 as **namespace metadata layer**, the API ensures that all vectors in a given namespace are automagically embedded using the same model.
+- Embedding model consistency across namespaces - by utilizing Cloudflare D1 as **namespace metadata layer**, the API ensures that all vectors in a given namespace are automagically embedded using the same model

 ## Get Started